 Problem gambling is a major problem for families and individuals affected by its consequences.
 In addition to financial losses, the addiction causes significant emotional distress and can negatively impact the home.
 In addition, children can become innocent victims of emotional stress brought on by problem gambling.
 Physical health problems are also common among individuals with problem gambling.
 Stress can cause physical ailments, such as headaches and stomach problems, as well as insomnia.
 Problem gamblers may also abuse alcohol or drugs.

-To help you overcome your gambling problem, make sure you spend quality time with friends who do not have gambling problems.
+To help you overcome your gambling problem in Jeniustoto, make sure you spend quality time with friends who do not have gambling problems.
 Keeping a positive attitude will boost your resolve to quit gambling.
 By setting goals for yourself, you will not feel the need to gamble.
 When you reach them, write them down and acknowledge their support and help.
 Also, try rekindling your old hobbies, which will improve your self-esteem and remind you of the new way of life.